 \paragraph{Design objectives and constraints.} We set three objectives for the taxonomy: \emph{navigability} in routine engineering (minimize context switches to find a parameter), \emph{comparability} across projects (non-overlapping module scopes by purpose), and \emph{accountability} for governance reviews (stable structure under incremental updates).
 These objectives guided both the choice of top-level modules and the granularity of presentation within each module.

 \paragraph{Criteria-driven grouping.} We adopted a \emph{criteria-driven} grouping rather than algorithmic clustering to maximize usability during reviews.
 Parameters were assigned to modules using three decision rules: (1) \emph{function of use} — which downstream decision the parameter supports; (2) \emph{lifecycle phase} — data, training, evaluation, deployment/governance; (3) \emph{technical vs.\ governance axis} — "technical" covers data/training/performance and reproducibility; "governance" covers intended/misuse, accountability, risk/impact, and feedback mechanisms.
 When rules conflict, we prioritize the parameter’s primary \emph{function of use} to keep modules mutually exclusive by purpose and to minimize cross-referencing cost.
-The resulting modules are listed in Table~\ref{tab:modules}; a schematic tree of the hierarchy appears in Figure~\ref{fig:hierarchy}. \footnote{We briefly experimented with parameter clustering (e.g., HAC/Leiden on co-occurrence/embeddings), but clusters mixed technical and governance concerns and were unstable under small corpus changes; we therefore favored a rules-based design for operational stability.}
+The resulting modules are listed in Table\ref{tab:modules}; a schematic tree of the hierarchy appears in Figure\ref{fig:hierarchy}. \footnote{We have explored parameter clustering approach (e.g., HAC/Leiden on co-occurrence/embeddings), but the resulting clusters tend to merge technical and governance dimensions and were unstable under small corpus changes.
+We therefore adopted a rules-based design to ensure operational stability.}

 To have a pragmatic balance between coverage and cognitive load, finally we chose 8 Level-0 top-level modules.
 Fewer modules forced heterogeneous concerns into the same bucket (hurting findability), while more modules increased cross-references (hurting flow).
 Pilot walkthroughs with practitioners indicated that eight preserved coherent scopes along the technical–governance split and remained compact enough for audits.
 We do not claim an intrinsic optimum; rather, 8 proved stable across domains in our corpus.
 The eight fixed Level-0 modules and containment-only hierarchy are designed to lower cognitive load (findability, fewer context switches) and to enable \emph{comparability} by keeping module scopes non-overlapping and reviewable side-by-side.